Papan07/Ecommerce-Follow-Along/README.md

 * added the **password encryption** in backend signup page.
 * added comparision for checking password is correct or not in login backend.

+# Milestone 7:
+### Overview
+In Milestone 7, we focused on secure user login.
+This involved validating user credentials and verifying the encrypted password stored in the database to ensure safe and secure authentication.

+# Milestone 8:
+* Created the card component and Design a reusable card component with props for product details.
+* Design the homepage layout and Set up a grid layout or flexbox for displaying multiple cards neatly.